kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 I wanted to do a lot of different things, even though I only have at most 8 hours per day _(excluding work and sleep)_.

-Throughout the last few weeks, I'm not feeling satisfied nor proud of the work that I did.
+Throughout the last few weeks, I'm not satisfied nor proud of the work that I did.
 I'm always struggling about: _"What should I do now?"_ whenever I have free time.